columbia/VIA/README.md

 ./pin_vcpu.sh
 ```

-If you use kvmtool, the vCPUs are automatically pinned.

 Once the vCPUs are pinned, the VM will boot.
 The VM is configured with IP address `192.168.11.11` and you can run each benchmarks using the
 scripts on the jump host.
 We will cover this in the next section.

 You can login to the VM either through the VM serial port or using ssh.
 The username and password for the VM are both `root`:
 ```
-ssh -o StrictHostKeyChecking=no -o StrictHostKeyChecking=no root@192.168.11.11
+ssh -o StrictHostKeyChecking=no -o StrictHostKeyChecking=no 192.168.11.11
 ```

 Note that `-o StrictHostKeyChecking=no -o StrictHostKeyChecking=no` is required for ssh'ing to the VM because all VM is configured to use the same IP